robert-oleynik/tf-docker/README.md

 ## Usage

-Use the following commands we can add `tf-bindgen` and `tf-kubernetes` to your crate:
+Use the following commands we can add `tf-bindgen` and `tf-docker` to your crate:

 ```sh
 cargo add tf-bindgen